pluralsight/guides/faq.md

 ### Can I hang out with you on your Slack?

 Absolutely!
-Join our [Slack community](https://hackguides.typeform.com/to/ZroxPD), we want as much feedback as possible.
+Join our <a href="https://hackguides.herokuapp.com" target="_blank">Slack community</a>, we want as much feedback as possible.

 ### How else can I help?

+* Fill out <a href="https://hackguides.typeform.com/to/EwVks9" target="_blank">this quick form</a> to let us know what you're interested in
 * Volunteer to be an editor to help others improve content
 * Make some engine contributions to the open-source engine for the site
 * Spread the word about the site on twitter, facebook, HackerNews, etc.